+Curriculum and Other Requirements Credits

-Human Resource Management Specialization (Pending Approval)
+Human Resource Management Specialization (07)

-ACC 211-212 Principles of Accounting 1-11 8
+ACC 211-212 Principles of Accounting I-II 8

 ACC 124 Payroll Accounting 2

 AST 205 Business Communications 3

 BUS 100 Introduction to Business 3

 BUS 111 Principles of Supervision 3

 BUS 125 (MTH 271) Applied Business Mathematics (or Applied Calculus I) 3

-BUS 200 (or BUS 165) Principles of Management (or Small Business Management t) 3
+BUS 200 (or BUS 165) Principles of Management (or Small Business Management ent) 3

 BUS 202 Applied Management Principles 3

 BUS 205 Human Resource Management 3

 BUS 225 Applied Business Statistics 3

 BUS 241 Business Law I 3

 ECO 1204 Survey of Economics 3

-PSY 120 Human Relations 3
+PSY 1203 Human Relations 3

 ENG 111 College Composition I 3

 FIN 215 Financial Management 3

-HLT/PED Health or Physical Education 1
+HLT/PED 1 Health or Physical Education 1

 ITE 115 Intro Computer Applications and Concepts 3

 MKT 100 Principles of Marketing 3

-MTH 120 (MTH 163) Introduction to Mathematics (or Pre-Calculus I) 3
+MTH 120° (MTH 163) Introduction to Mathematics (or Pre-Calculus I) 3

 SDV 106 Preparation for Employment 1

-SPD 105 Oral Communication 3
+CST 105 Oral Communication 3

 E Business Elective (Adv.
 Topics in HRM) 3

-E Humanities/Fine Arts Elective 3
+E 2 Humanities/Fine Arts Elective 3

+Total Minimum Credits for Degree 69

-- Two credits of health (HLT) or physical education (PED) are required of all students.
-Consult approved health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - Humanities/Fine Arts elective may be chosen from the "Approved List of Humanities Transfer Courses." - Students transferring to a four-year college should consider a Social Science Elective from the "Approved List of Social Science Transfer Courses." - Students considering transfer to a four-year college should take ECO 201 or ECO 202 after consulting a faculty advisor. - Prerequisites: AST 114 or AST 101 or equivalent and ENG 111 or AST 107.
+- 1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Consult approved Health courses in the Description of Courses for selection.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 2 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 3 Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - Students considering transfer to a four-year college should take ECO 201 or ECO 202 after consulting a faculty advisor. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.